Mike Quigley (businessman): Other roles

-Quigley is director of the Prince of Wales Medical Research Institute.
+He is director of the Prince of Wales Medical Research Institute.

-Honours
+Recognition and honours

 In 2022, Quigley was appointed Member of the Order of Australia in the 2022 Queen's Birthday Honours for "significant service to the telecommunications sector, and to education".

+As of 2025 Quigley is adjunct professor at the School of Electrical and Data Engineering at the University of Technology Sydney.

+He is a Fellow of the Australian Academy of Technological Sciences and Engineering.